salesforce/sfdx-lwc-jest/README.md

 </template>
 ```

 We know out of the box the `lightning-button` will be handled by the package automatically. `foo-fancy-button`, however, will need to be resolved.
-First, create a `jest.config.js` file at the root of the SFDX project workspace and add the following:
+First, create a `jest.config.js` file at the root of the Salesforce DX project workspace and add the following:

 ```js
 const { jestConfig } = require('@salesforce/lwc-jest/config');